Part VI

 Do not worship the hammer; build the house.

-They exist to help you construct a relational container strong enough to hold Dragon’s Fire.
+These frameworks—NVC, The Wheel, The Trust Inventory—are scaffolding for a relational container strong enough to hold Dragon’s Fire.

+Use them when the current is high and the field is already answering back.
 But remember: Your presence is the intervention.

 A silent, regulated nervous system is more powerful than a perfect script.

 Anchor in the Serene Center.
-Check the Quadrant.
-Align the Bodies.
+Check the quadrant.
+Align the bodies.
 Speak.

 The Ethical Compass: A Quick Reference